Telegram (software): Development

-Usage numbers
+Usage

 In October 2013, Telegram announced that it had 100,000 daily active users.

 On 24 March 2014, Telegram announced that it had reached 35 million monthly users and 15 million daily active users.
-In October 2014, South Korean governmental surveillance plans drove many of its citizens to switch to Telegram.
+In October 2014, South Korean government surveillance plans drove many of its citizens to switch to Telegram from the Korean app KakaoTalk.
 In December 2014, Telegram announced that it had 50 million active users, generating 1 billion daily messages, and that it had 1 million new users signing up on its service every week, traffic doubled in five months with 2 billion daily messages.
 In September 2015, Telegram announced that the app had 60 million active users and delivered 12 billion daily messages.

 In February 2016, Telegram announced that it had 100 million monthly active users, with 350,000 new users signing up every day, delivering 15 billion messages daily.
 In December 2017, Telegram reached 180 million monthly active users.
-In March 2018, Telegram reached 200 million monthly active users.
-On 14 March 2019, Pavel Durov claimed that "3 million new users signed up for Telegram within the last 24 hours."
-Durov did not specify what prompted this flood of new sign-ups, but the period matched a prolonged technical outage experienced by Facebook and its family of apps, including Instagram.

-According to the U.S. Securities and Exchange Commission, the number of monthly Telegram users as of October 2019 is 300 million people worldwide.
+By March 2018, that number had doubled, with Telegram reaching 200 million monthly active users.

+On 14 March 2019, Pavel said that "3 million new users signed up for Telegram within the last 24 hours."
+He did not specify what prompted this flood of new sign-ups, but the period matched a prolonged technical outage experienced by Facebook and its family of apps, including Instagram.
+According to the US Securities and Exchange Commission, as of October 2019, Telegram had 300 million monthly active users worldwide.

 On 24 April 2020, Telegram announced that it had reached 400 million monthly active users.
-On 8 January 2021, Durov announced in a blog post that Telegram had reached "about 500 million" monthly active users.

-In August 2021, TechCrunch reported that India was Telegram's largest market with a 22% share of total installs coming from the region.

-On 5 October 2021, Telegram gained over 70 million new users as a result of an outage which affected Facebook and its affiliates.
+On 8 January 2021, Pavel announced in a blog post that Telegram had reached "about 500 million" monthly active users.
+In August, TechCrunch reported that India was Telegram's largest market, with a 22% share of total installs coming from the region.
+Telegram then gained over 70 million new users as a result of an outage which affected Facebook and its affiliates on 5 October 2021.

-On 21 March 2022, Telegram usage share jumped to 63%, overtaking WhatsApp's usage share of 32% to become Russia's most popular messaging tool.
-On 19 June, Telegram announced that it had reached 700 million monthly active users.
+On 19 June 2022, Telegram announced that it had reached 700 million monthly active users.

+In July 2023, Telegram surpassed 800 million monthly active users, later reaching 900 million in March 2024 and 950 million in July 2024.
+In March 2025, Pavel Durov announced that Telegram surpassed 1 billion monthly active users.